Summary

 Download FTDI drivers from the ftdichip website.
 Note that if your mac has security settings preventing the installation of unsigned applications, then you will need to hold down "control" when doubleclicking the install package:

 With OS X that has security settings (default in 10.10) preventing 3rd party unsigned apps to be installed there is no way to install the driver.
-Hold down control key
+Hold down control key | With CONTROL held down while clicking install package - note there is now an OPEN button.
+This will take user through to the package installation dialog |

 Once the driver package is installed, connect the 4 port USB serial cable to your Mac.
 The Operating System will automatically mount the 4 ports, however the naming is based on the serial number of the unit, with the last letter of the identifier indicating the port number - A=1, B=2, C=3, D=4.